NCAR/ccpp-framework/test/var_compatibility_test/README.md

 - Also tests subcycles:
   - Nested subcycles
   - A subcycle with dynamic iteration length (defined by a standard name) and a subcycle with fixed/integer iteration length
-  - Subcycles with same standard name defining the iteration length
+  - Multiple ubcycles with same standard name defining the iteration length
+  - Nested subcycles with the same iteration length

 ## Building/Running